-To rename a file, use os.rename (old_path, new_path).
+To rename a file, use os.rename (old\path, new\path).

-To truncate a file, open it using f = open(filename, "r+"), and use f.truncate(offset); offset defaults to the current seek position.
+To truncate a file, open it using f = open(filename, "rb+"), and use f.truncate(offset); offset defaults to the current seek position.
 There's also os.ftruncate(fd, offset) for files opened with os.open(), where fd is the file descriptor (a small integer).